jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 const [isAboveThreshold, setIsAboveThreshold] = useState<Boolean>(false)
 ```

 Now this state variable exists, you need to pass it to the `JoinTheDao` component.
-You cna do this by updating the `<TabLayout>` tag in the UI code.
+You can do this by updating the `<TabLayout>` tag in the UI code.
 The tag can be updated so that it looks as follows:

 ```tsx
 <TabLayout isAboveThreshold={isAboveThreshold} />